Form Fields in JavaScript PDF library

 }

-// Add new radio button list field into PDF form
+// Add radio button field

 // Save the document